NamohS/Class-cpp/README.md

      The volume of the cube is 750
 #### 2][Cube volume calculator]()

+This program calculates the volume of a cube.
+The user is prompted to enter the height, width, and length of the cube.
+The program then calculates the volume of the cube and outputs the result to the console.

 output:
           Enter the height of the cube: 5
           Enter the width of the cube: 10